-60 years on from the Treaty of Rome, the European Union (EU) is today an economic and political power to be reckoned with.
+Over 60 years from the Treaty of Rome, the European Union (EU) is today an economic and political power to be reckoned with.
 But yet, it is tackling some of its greatest challenges ever.
-Whilst 2017 presents itself as a turnaround year, with positive growth forecasts for all EU member states, much work remains to safeguard the future course of a stronger and more united EU.
+Whilst 2019 presents itself with positive growth forecasts yet again, much work remains to safeguard the future course of a stronger and more united EU.

 The recovery of the European economy has shed light on the differences that remain across EU member states.
 These disparities, coupled by an unprecedented migrant influx, within a wider region that is far from stable, have placed Southern Europe in a highly susceptible position.
 In the wake of Brexit, and with Euro-skepticism on the rise, what is clear is that increased dialogue and collective actions are needed for the long-term sustainability of the EU model, reigniting the founding principles on which the European Union was cemented: freedom, equality, solidarity and rule of law.

 Within this context, the signing of the Athens Declaration in September 2016 following the first South EU Summit between the government leaders of France, Spain, Italy, Portugal, Greece, Cyprus and Malta (SEUS countries) – marked the beginning of a landmark initiative.
 Through high-level dialogue, these strategic summits endeavor to act as a catalyst to increase EU cooperation, a pro-growth agenda – targeting investment and employment – as well as stronger EU coordination on joint challenges such as security and migration.
-Subsequent summits in Lisbon and Madrid took the South EU Summit to the next level, with the following gathering programmed for January, 2018 in Rome.
+Subsequent summits in Lisbon, Madrid, Rome and Nicosia took the South EU Summit to the next level, with the following gathering programmed for June 14th, 2019, in Valletta.